Skip to main content

 What are the requirements for hiring staff under 18?

-A qualified caretaker must be no less than 16 years old, able to summon help and emotionally and physically qualified to carry out a program which places emphasis on the development of children.
+A qualified caretaker must be no less than 16 years old, able to summon help, and be emotionally and physically qualified to carry out a program which places emphasis on the development of children.
 If under age 18, the person must have completed or be currently enrolled in a Child Development Course which is approved by The Nevada Registry.
 Not more than 50% of caretakers can be under age 18 and someone over age 18 must be on the premises during all hours of operation.
 There aren’t any age restrictions for Registry membership.
 All caregivers, including those under age 18, must apply to The Nevada Registry.

 What is considered a “course in the development of children” for caregivers who are under 18?
 Do child development courses taken at regional technical institutes satisfy this requirement?